elena5875/Restaurant_Django/README.md

 # Test
 Most of my test were done manually and locally from gitpod

+The automated test should some failure with regard to restaurant/models.py code.
+I have yet to address this issue

+# Issues
+IDE's would sometimes not open or worst my work would just suddenly disappear.
+I used codeanywhere and gitpod but both had alot of issue during the time I was building my website

+Due to time constraints, I was not able to link my reservation form to django administration.
+Django administration is working as I want it to be but my reservation form has a lot of issues, namely:
+  time: the user was supposed to see a dropdown menu where the user can choose between 5pm till 11 pm No matter what code I do the dropdown menu would not work in the website but would work in django administration.

+  Submit button: When the user clicks the submit button, it should automatically store the data to django admin
+     and at the same time create a mock email stating that the reservation has been successful.

 # Credits

 All my pictures are downloaded from pexel.com